alapshin/android-build-env/README.md

     username/android-build-env /bin/sh -c "./gradlew build"
 ```

-## Usage of volumes to store Android SDK
+## Use volume to allow installation of missing Android SDK components
-During image build minimal Android SDK is installed in directory `/opt/android-sdk`.
+During image build minimal Android SDK is installed in directory
-Also during image build licences for other SDK components are accepted.
-This way
+`/opt/android-sdk`.
+Also during image build licences for other SDK components
-Android Gradle Plugin could automatically install additional components later.
+are accepted.
+This way Android Gradle Plugin could automatically install
-To have these components persist between container launches we use named volume.
+additional components later.
+To have these components persist between container
+launches  `/opt/android-sdk` could be mounted using volume.